cc636489/stock-data-management/README.md

 ## Description

 My main idea was to use `unordered map` (Dictionary in Python Implementation) to store actual and predicted stock prices.
-I used stock id as keys and a 2D nested list as values, in which it consists of stock price time series from actual.txt and predicted.txt.

-## Summary

-The code can process the valid sample file containing 99 stocks in 1440 hours in around one second on a Macbook Air with 8GB of RAM, 1.8 GHz Intel Core i5.
-It could process ugly dataset, like missing one or more field of infomation in a line, input typo of stock prices, one empty line in the middle of the file, window size is larger than the actual hours, etc.
+### data structure:
+	key: stock id
+	value:
+		double-ended queue[0] for storing [hour, price] pair in actual.txt double-ended queue[1] for storing [hour, price] pair in predicted.txt

+### control flow chart:

+* read in one window size of data from actual.txt, keep track of the breakline information, save into gap_line
+* read in one window size of data from predicted.txt, keep track of the breakline information, save into gap_line
+* calculate all the possible output inside this current window.(edge case: there is large hour gap inside actual.txt)
+* write the calculated average error into output file.
+* update window start/end information.
+* pop out all not-in-the-window data.
+* append gap_line information last.

+### Complexity:

+Given that n represents number of hours,  m represents number of stocks, k represents the window size: time complexity is `O(nm)`, space complexity is `O(km)`.

 ### Feature: